omniosorg/omniosorg.github.io/_docs/info/bhyve.md

 in this area were
 [presented at bhyvecon 2018](https://www.youtube.com/watch?v=90ihmO281GE)

-**With many thanks to all of the above, bhyve has been integrated into OmniOS and is available for testing from release v11 r151026 (and in the bloody release right now).**
+With many thanks to all of the above, bhyve has been integrated into OmniOS and is available **for beta testing** from release v11 r151026 (and in the bloody release right now).

 ## FAQ

+### What is the status of bhyve in OmniOS

+bhyve is available for *beta testing* at present and not recommended for production use.
+It is expected to be considered stable and officially supported from release r151028 and will be included alongside KVM in the next LTS version (r151030).

 ### Why bhyve?